-SOCI 270 South Asia: People and Power (F-1)
+SOCI 270 South Asia: People and Power (S-2)

 Examines the history, culture, and politics of contemporary South Asia.
 Analyzes how colonial rule and anti-colonial nationalist struggles set the stage for religion, gender, nation, and language to become points of contestation.
-Issues of how history and partition, the rise of authoritarian and democratic regimes, facets of popular culture, and women's activism are represented.
+Issues of how history is represented, partition and nationalisms, the rise of authoritarian and democratic regimes, and women's activism are emphasized.
 Puri.

-SOCI 275 Birth and Death (S-2)
+SOCI 275 Birth and Death (F-2)